saravanamani1999/ip/docs/README.md

 ____________________________________________________________
 ```

-## Data Storage
+## Data Storage in `duke.txt`

-Duke automatically saves all the tasks to a text file after each command which alters the task list.
+Duke automatically saves all the tasks to a text file after each command which modifies the task list.
-This means the users can recover their tasks even after restarting `Duke`.
+This means the users can recover their tasks even after relaunching `Duke`.

-### Editing the data text file
+### Editing `duke.txt`

 It's highly advisable that beginner users do not edit any part of this file as if the data is not stored in the
 required format it might cause `Duke` to crash.